cnburnett/beverleyhoskins.gihub.io/README.md

 Beverley Ann Hoskins <br>
 April 21, 1947 - May 5, 2024

-A Celebration of Beverley's Life will be held on Sunday, May 26, 2024 from 1 - 3 PM<br>
+A Celebration of Beverley's Life<br> will be held on Sunday, May 26, 2024 from 1 - 3 PM<br>
 in the Shoctor Theatre Lobby, Citadel Theatre<br>
 9828 101A Ave<br>
 Edmonton AB T5J 3C6